 Verses 22-27 stress the important role of obedience in our Christian lives.
 It is precious to God.
-Because of this, He recorded the circumcision of Abraham, Ishmael, and Abraham's entire household.
+Because of this, He recorded the circumcision of Abraham, Ishmael, and all of Abraham's household.
 The response of faith to divine commands is always obedience.
 While there was a time lapse of 13 years from the birth of Ishmael to this appearance of God, there was only about three months from the circumcision of Abraham to the birth of Isaac.